 Working with NHMA and physician leaders in California and New York, this effort focused on developing knowledge for health communications to empower Hispanic physicians to educate their communities over two years.
-Funding for two years from May 1, 2011 - April 30, 2013 was provided by the W.K.
+Funding for two years from May 1, 2011 - April 30, 2013 and another two years from May 1, 2014 - April 30, 2016 was provided by the W.K.
 Kellogg Foundation.

 We have coordinated the following major activities and welcome your input and participation:

 - Researched Federal and State Programs that can decrease Obesity in Children from 0 to 8 years old.
 We have already partnered with the First Lady's Let's Move!
 Campaign and the Surgeon General, had a Congressional Briefing on Child Obesity in October 2010, and have developed the www.HispanicHealth.info Portal with the support of the Congressional Hispanic Caucus.
 Now we are focused on educating our community leaders, health care leaders and policy leaders as well as the community on future strategic policy efforts that can decrease obesity in children - to start building a healthy generation for the nation.

 - Developing Child Obesity Policy Paper with our Policy Committee of the Board of Directors that was presented in State Summits in 2013 in NYC and Sacramento, California.